Exclusive: Pimco economist Clarida seen as front-runner for Fed deputy job

 The vice chair job, vacant since Stanley Fischer stepped down in October, is considered one of the most influential Fed positions alongside the chair and the head of the New York Fed.

-There is also a “short list” for that job after current New York Fed President William Dudley announced plans to retire by mid-year, people familiar with that search told Reuters.
+There is also a“short list” for that job after current New York Fed President William Dudley announced plans to retire by mid-year, people familiar with that search told Reuters.
 It will be New York Fed directors, not the White House, who will chose his successor.

 Reuters spoke to candidates and those close to them, people in contact with White House officials searching for Fischer’s successor, and with people in contact with New York Fed directors.
 Most spoke under condition of anonymity due to the sensitivity of the interviews.